-NEWS 1: Only a year after the event, we found out that Alexander Scriabin’s Ragtime Band was Mojo’s jazz CD of the year for 2016!
+NEWS 2: Alexander Scriabin’s Ragtime Band was Mojo’s jazz CD of the year for 2016!

-NEWS 2: Very excited to be making our Italian debut with Rosario Bonaccorso, at Percfest, a long-running jazz festival that takes place in Laigueglia in Liguria on 14 June.
+NEWS 3: Very excited to have made our Italian debut with Rosario Bonaccorso, at the 2018 Percfest, a long-running jazz festival that takes place in Laigueglia in Liguria.
 David and Rosario met in Austria last year and hit it off straight away.
 Rosario’s CV reads like a Who’s Who of jazz and we are delighted to have the chance to tour with him.
-The new project the trio is embarking on is entitled Appartimento, in reference to partimento, the 18th century Italian method of music instruction, brought right up to date into the world of 21st century jazz improvisation.
+Video here:

 THE David Gordon Trio has a unique and individual sound world, a strong pedigree and a worldwide following.
 Their music is characterised by searingly beautiful melodies, free-flowing improvisation and quick-fire humour.
 All their recordings have received rave reviews in media in the US, Japan and Europe, where they have sold more than 10,000 CDs.
 The trio has played festivals, radio and clubs in Europe and the UK, also collaborated with a wide variety of artists, from singer Jacqui Dankworth and saxophonists Andy Sheppard and Jerry Underwood, guitarist John Etheridge to tap-dancer/vocalist Lucy Dixon.
 A prize-winning composer, David’s composition for the trio Angel Feet appears in Sher Music’s ‘The European Real Book’, and he was commissioned to write a work for the trio + London Chamber Orchestra, entitled ‘Inspired by Bach’.
 The piece was first performed to a sold-out Cadogan Hall in London in April 2013.